Available online or in person at LACM!

 IELTS: 5

-Bridge to Success students will enter the USA on an F-1 Student Visa.
+In-person Bridge to Success students will enter the USA on an F-1 Student Visa.
 Step by step instructions will be sent to you once accepted into the program.
 An I-20, Certificate of Eligibility for Nonimmigrant Student Status, will be emailed to you after completing all the required documents.
 After you receive the I-20, you can make an appointment at a US Consulate to apply for the F-1 Student Visa.
 Visa appointments can take some time, so please start early.

 Here is a link to check for Visa Appointment Wait Times in your country.